dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

-# Proxy server for Foundryvtt (GM's PC - Wireguard - nginx)
+# Reverse proxy server for Foundryvtt (GM's PC - Wireguard - nginx)

 //the translation and editing is in the process.
 Eventually I will rewrite all google translation.